emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

 ***
+## SpenFlix
+### Score: 17/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
+1. Site does have episode auto-next across all servers (non-embed, first player). ✔️
+1. Sites UI is nice, feels very modern. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (first player). ✔️
+1. Site does not have watch parties. ❌

+***
 ## Vidora
 ### Score: 17/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️